truenas/documentation/content/GettingStarted/Configure/UIConfigurationSCALE.md

 SCALE allows configuring either directory server but not both.

 {{< hint type=warning >}}
-We do not recommended switching between directory services as this can result in configuration issues that can disrupt your system!
+We do not recommend switching between directory services as this can result in configuration issues that can disrupt your system!

 However, it is possible to change from either directory service to the other.
 If you want to migrate from LDAP to Active Directory, you must disable LDAP in SCALE and then remove the current directory server settings.